fivexl/website/content/author/Anton Eremin/index.md

 AWS · DevOps · Terraform · Python

 ### Recent Success Story
-Anton worked on internal FivexL projects that were later successfully implemented for several FivexL clients.
+Anton played a pivotal role in developing internal FivexL projects, which have since been successfully deployed across multiple client environments.
-He developed **FivexL's productized service: AWS RightStart**.
+As the lead developer of **FivexL's productized service: AWS RightStart**, Anton has contributed to creating a robust, scalable solution to establish secure and efficient AWS infrastructures for FivexL clients.
 [AWS RightStart by FivexL](https://aws.amazon.com/marketplace/pp/prodview-d4lown4cemykw) is a Control Tower-based Landing Zone, implemented as infrastructure as code using Terraform/OpenTofu, with advanced features for access management and governance at scale.
 This solution enables startups to set up a secure, scalable AWS foundation with:
 * Dedicated accounts using a multi-account strategy
 * Centralized organization management with Control Tower